0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-11-keyboard-mouse-scroll-zoom-demo-and-mobile.md

 <p>What I privately captured from this program is a mission to link my friends and everyone else in my home country to those links that I have established during this program.</p> <br />

 <p>Since my backgrounds are in Electrical Engineering and ICT (Information Communication Technology) I would like to do this task using methods base on my backgrounds.
-I’d like to promote and I have already started of ASEAN and Japan through websites to first my friends.
+I'd like to promote and I have already started of ASEAN and Japan through websites to first my friends.
 Since I just started I have promoted these websites below to around 10 of my friends at my home country.
 I planned to promote them to everyone I know.
-For Facebook I’ll ask my friends to like, for Twitter to follow, and for web pages I’ll ask to bookmark.</p>
+For Facebook I'll ask my friends to like, for Twitter to follow, and for web pages I'll ask to bookmark.</p>

 <table border="1">
 <caption>Tabel 4.1 List of websites to be promoted</caption>